 - Mood swings

-If your physician thinks you have a B12 deficiency, he or she will administer a blood serum test.
+If your physician thinks you have low B12, he or she will administer a blood serum test.
 A value below 170–250 picograms per milliliter (in adults) in an indication that you have a deficiency.
 You should be aware that sometimes, a blood test may reveal an inaccurate reading of B12.

 B12 shots contain high doses of the vitamin and are used to rapidly boost levels of B12 in someone who has a deficiency.
 A B12 injection usually takes the form of cyanocobalamin, which is a synthetic form of B12.
 It is only available as prescribed by your physician and is usually reserved for the inpatient setting.
 B12 shots are usually administered if a patient urgently needs B12.